FernandoBasso/devhowto/docs/purescript/functions.md

 f x y = (+) x y
 ```

+The function `f` is curried by default.
+It is the default PureScript (and Haskell) behavior that all functions are curried by default (unless you make some tuple magic to de-curry a function).

+### The Quintessential “add 1” Example

-In fact, it does NOT take two arguments.
+In fact, `f` does NOT take two arguments.
 It takes one argument, and returns a function that takes the other argument, which then returns the final, sum result.

-Partially apply `myAdd`, that is, pass one argument.
-It returns a function with that argument pre (or partially) applied.
+The *add 1* quintessential partial application example:

 ```
 > :type f